brycie-boy/The_Cosmos/The jhanas.md

 - The first jhana consists of thought and examination, with rapture and happiness born from seclusion.
 - The second jhana consists of internal confidence and unification of mind, is without thought and examination, and has rapture and happiness born of concentration.
-- The fourth jhana consists of the fading away of rapture and happiness which comes a feeling of equanimity.
+- The third jhana consists of the fading away of rapture and happiness which comes a feeling of equanimity.
-- The forth jhana consists of the abandoning of pleasure and pain and includes the purification of mindfullness by equanimity.
+- The fourth jhana consists of the abandoning of pleasure and pain and includes the purification of mindfullness by equanimity.

+From the fourth jhana, three lines of development become possible.
+The first line is the [[The formless attainments]].
+The second line is the acquisition of [[Supernormal Knowledge]].
+The third line is [[The knowledge of the destruction of taints]].

 ___